 Week One Facelift Recovery

-During this first week, special care should be taken to keep the incision site clean to prevent any infection and follow post-operative care instructions as provided by Dr Mark Doyle.
+During this first week, special care should be taken to keep the incision site clean to prevent any infection and follow post-operative care instructions as provided.
 You should avoid bathing for the first week.
 To wash your face, wipes or cleansing pads are fine but try to avoid wetting the incision line.

 You’ll have mild bruising and swelling post-operatively and you’ll also feel dizzy and sleepy from the general anaesthesia.
 So, you should arrange for someone to drive you home and take care of you for the first 24 hours after surgery.